- Search for a Leaflet

 How should I give it?

-You can crush the tablet and mix it with a small amount of soft food such as yogurt, honey or jam.
+You can crush the tablet and mix it with a small amount of soft food such as yogurt or jam.
 Make sure your child swallows it straight away, without chewing.

-Capsules should be swallowed with a glass of water, milk or juice.
+Capsules should be swallowed with a glass of water, juice or squash.
 Your child should not chew the capsule.

-You can open the capsules and mix the contents with a small amount of food such as yogurt, honey or jam.
+You can open the capsules and mix the contents with a small amount of soft food such as yogurt or jam.
 Make sure your child swallows it straight away, without chewing.

 Liquid medicine: Shake the bottle well and measure out the right amount using an oral syringe or medicine spoon.
 You can get these from your pharmacist.
 Do not use a kitchen teaspoon as it will not give the right amount.